|Meeting Times:||Section 1: TR 9:30 am–11:20 am, HCC 329|

-|Office Hours:||MWF 10:00 – 12:00, TR 11:00 - 12:00, or by appointment.|
+|Office Hours:||Mondays and Wednesdays 10:00 – 12:30, or by appointment.|

 Theory and practice of the object-oriented software development paradigm including abstraction, encapsulation, inheritance, polymorphism, aggregation, visibility, modeling notations, and design patterns.
 Also covers issues in collaborative software development including communication, code sharing, diversity, and inclusion.
 Students work in teams to develop collaborative software solutions in an object-oriented language.

-There will be no make up for missed tests.
-If you cannot attend a test period, please contact me ahead of time to arrange another time to take it.
+There will be no make up for missed exams.
+If you cannot attend an exam period, please contact me at least a week ahead of time to arrange another time to take it.
 Final grades will not be rounded up, and no extra credit opportunities will be given on an individual basis.

 Students are expected to conduct themselves in a manner consistent with the letter and spirit of the UMW Honor Constitution, as well as the CPSC department honor policy.
 For this class in particular:

 For labs, collaboration is OK.
 The goal of the labs is to ensure you understand the concepts we are going over.

 For individual projects, you may discuss the project with others, but the code in your project must be entirely written by you.
 It is an honor code violation to copy code directly from someone else, either by copy and paste or by transcription, or to copy from the web.

 For group projects, you of course will work with your team members in completing the assignment.
 You may discuss the project with others not on your team, but the code in your project must be entirely written by team members.
 It is an honor code violation to copy directly from someone not on the team, either by copy and paste or by transcription, or to copy from the web.

 For exams, you must not copy off of another student, or use any kind of unauthorized notes.

 For reflective writing, the work you must submit must be your own.
 Any words or ideas that you submit, that are not your own work must be cited appropriately.